Wallace Groves: Phoenix Securities

+Legal troubles

 On 1 December 1938, the United States indicted Wallace Groves, his brother George S. Groves, Ernest B. Warriner (fugitive in Canada) and de Ronde (fugitive in France) on fifteen counts of mail fraud and conspiracy to defraud.

 The case attracted considerable attention in financial circles, where Groves was socially prominent.
 After lengthy, contested proceedings, on 21 February 1941, the two Groves brothers were convicted.
 Wallace got two years in federal prison at Danbury, Connecticut.
 George got eight months.
 They were each fined $22,000.
 After his release, Wallace Groves moved to the Bahamas.

 Post-war interests in the Bahamas

+Abaco Lumber Co

-Groves reportedly first became interested in running a real business in the Bahamas through a lumber and sawmill operation on the largely undeveloped Grand Bahama Island 81 miles off the Florida coast.
+Groves first became interested in running a real business in the Bahamas through a lumber and sawmill operation on the largely undeveloped Grand Bahama Island 81 miles off the Florida coast.
 He used the Abaco Lumber Co. as the springboard for further business ventures.
 Grand Bahama was deforested in the process.

+Hawksbill Bill Creek agreement

-From 1946, the later Bahamian finance minister, House of Assembly member Stafford Sands served as Wallace Groves's lawyer and helped pave the way for his business interests.
+From 1946, Bahamian finance minister and Member of Parliament Stafford Sands served as Wallace Groves's lawyer and helped pave the way for his business interests.
 In 1955, Groves secured the seminal Hawksbill Creek Agreement with the colonial government, ceding to him 211 square miles of Grand Bahama Island upon which to develop a free-trade industrial and resort zone.
 (Groves obtained supplemental agreements in 1960 and 1966.)
 The agreement freed the Grand Bahama Port Authority from paying taxes, tolls, and excises for 25 years (since extended to 2054), and exempted it from other Bahamian laws, notably immigration laws.
 By 1965, 416 companies operated under license to the main exempted company.
 The zone gradually became the most modern, well-run, and prosperous part of the colony, although it was described as only nominally Bahamian.

+In 1963, after internal self-government was granted to the Bahamas, Groves further secured the right to operate gambling establishments at Freeport, using the services of Stafford Sands.
+At the same time, Sands and other high government officials received payments exceeding $1,000,000 from the Grand Bahamas Port Authority.